LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 Attributes are separated by a comma and are as follows:

-* `'A'`: an absolute section not subject to relocation.
+* '`A`': an absolute section not subject to relocation.
-  * When this attribute is present an ASL record must be present in the input file telling exactly where the section is located.
+   When this attribute is present an ASL record must be present in the input file telling exactly where the section is located.

-* `'B'`: a section made up of bit values
+* '`B`': a section made up of bit values
-  * This attribute is reserved for processors like the C167 or 8051.
+   This attribute is reserved for processors like the C167 or 8051.

-* `'C'`: A common section.
+* '`C`': A common section.
-  * Two common sections with the same name are overlayed on each other at link time.
+   Two common sections with the same name are overlayed on each other at link time.
-  * Non-common sections normally follow one another.
+   Non-common sections normally follow one another.

-* `'E'`: an equal section
+* '`E`': an equal section
-  * Two equal sections with the same name must have exactly the same contents and attributes when 'E' is present in the attribute list
+   Two equal sections with the same name must have exactly the same contents and attributes when '`E`' is present in the attribute list

-* `'M'`: maximum section
+* '`M`': maximum section
-  * if there are two sections with the same name, take the largest one.
+   if there are two sections with the same name, take the largest one.

-* `'R'`: readonly (ROM) section
+* '`R`': readonly (ROM) section
-* `'S'`: a non-common section
+* '`S`': a non-common section
-  * This is assumed without `C` or `M` or `E`
+   This is assumed without `C` or `M` or `E`
-* `'U'`: unique section.
+* '`U`': unique section.
-  * No other section can have the same name as a section with this attribute
+   No other section can have the same name as a section with this attribute

-* `'W'`: readwrite (RAM) section
+* '`W`': readwrite (RAM) section
-* `'X'`: executable section
+* '`X`': executable section
-* `'Z':` section to be zeroed out
+* '`Z`': section to be zeroed out

-Generally data will not be provided with the SB,LR,LD records and the runtime system will use the size of the section to initialize it. (e.g. C language uninitialized variables).
+Generally data will not be provided with the `SB`,`LR`,`LD` records and the runtime system will use the size of the section to initialize it. (e.g. C language uninitialized variables).